KongThePirate/todo/README.md

 # todo
-Simple command line todo for Linux
+Simple command line todo for Linux (just like the other 3000 of these)

+# setup